Bon Dimanche: supporting the agroecological transition of the dairy industry

 What's more, 100% of the ingredients used in the North-South trade, such as cocoa and coffee (5% of supplies by volume), are certified fair trade by Biopartenaire, Max Havelaar or Fair For Life.

-For real food, against ultra-processed food
+In favor of real food, against ultra-processed food

 For several years now, ultra-processed foods have been at the heart of food issues, as they have been blamed for the development of chronic diseases (cardiovascular disease, obesity, etc.).